 Dr. Claire Doutrelant (CEFE Montpellier)

 Dr. Thierry Lengagne (LEHNA Lyon)

 Species invasions are a global scourge.
 Nonetheless, they provide the appropriate evolutionary setting to rigorously test the role that interspecific competition plays in species' evolution.

-Through an interdisciplinary approach involving the study of ecological, behavioral and morphological traits, my postdoctoral research in the Losos lab (Harvard University) takes an integrative view of the coexistence mechanisms between the native Anolis oculatus and the invasive Anolis cristatellus lizard species in the Caribbean island Dominica.
+Through an interdisciplinary approach involving the study of ecological, behavioral and morphological traits, my postdoctoral research in the Losos lab (Harvard University) followed by my current research take an integrative view of the coexistence mechanisms between the native Anolis oculatus and the invasive Anolis cristatellus lizard species in the Caribbean island Dominica.